⚠️ Safety First

 |---|---|---|

-| Mild shimmy at specific highway speed | Low | Monitor — book balancing within a week |
+| Mild shimmy at specific highway speed | Low | Monitor; book balancing within a week |

 | Steering wheel vibration under braking | Medium | Book inspection within a few days |

-| Vibration with check engine light | Medium | Book diagnostic scan within a week |
+| Vibration with check engine light | Medium | Get diagnostic scan within a week |

-| Shaking that worsens progressively over a journey | Medium-High | Book inspection urgently — within 48 hours |
+| Shaking that gets worse the longer you drive | Medium-High | Book inspection urgently (48 hours) |

-| Sudden, severe shaking at highway speed | Critical | Pull over safely immediately |
+| Sudden, violent shaking at highway speed | Critical | Pull over safely immediately |

-| Vibration with grinding noise from wheel | Critical | Do not continue driving — call for assistance |
+| Vibration with grinding noise from wheel | Critical | Do not continue; call for tow |

-| Tyre bulge or visible sidewall damage | Critical | Do not drive — replace tyre before moving |
+| Tire bulge or sidewall damage | Critical | Do not drive; replace tire first |

 | Clunking + vibration when turning | High | Inspect within 2–3 days |

-| Shaking with burning smell | Critical | Pull over — possible brake or bearing failure |
+| Shaking with burning smell | Critical | Pull over; possible brake/bearing failure |

-Most causes of car shaking are preventable with consistent maintenance:
+Most shaking is preventable with consistent maintenance:

 Frequently Asked Questions